nahiyan/darwin/README.md

 Please note:

-- The include files for such components are located in the `/includes` directory.
+- The include files for all components are located in the `/includes` directory.
 - Extensions are placed in the `/extensions` directory.

 ## Building